AnteDev00/Breakout-Game/README.md

 1. Clone the repository
 2. Build Solution in Visual Studio
 3. Copy files from "Bin-Vendors" folder to "Bin/x64/Debug/" folder
 4. Run the Debugger and play the game

-(Optional)
-5. Copy "Assets" folder to "Bin/x64/Debug/" folder, if you want to play the game outside of Visual Studio
+Optionally: Copy "Assets" folder to "Bin/x64/Debug/" folder, if you want to play the game by just running the .exe

 ## Features:
 - 2D Physics System